1 Changing the size of MySQL buffers

 Index blocks are buffered and are shared by all threads.

-is the size of the buffer used for index blocks.
-You might want to increase this value when doing manyDELETE
+key_bufferis the size of the buffer used for index blocks.
+You might want to increase this value when doing manyDELETEorINSERToperations on a table with lots of indexes.
+To get even more speed, useLOCK TABLES.
+See section 7.23LOCK TABLES/UNLOCK TABLESsyntax. max_allowed_packet-

 The maximum size of one packet.
 The message buffer is initialized to